1.A.17 The Calcium-dependent Chloride Channel (Ca-ClC) Family

 ANO3 or KCNT1 of Homo sapiens

-Ano5 (GDD1, TMEM16E. ) of 913 aas and 10 TMSs.
-Associated with bone fragility, limb girdle muscular dystrophy type 2L (LGMD2L), Miyoshi myopathy type 3 (MMD3), and gnathodiaphyseal dysplasia 1 (GDD1) in humans (Jin et al. 2017), but an Ano5 knock-out mutant in mice was not reported to exhibit such symptoms (Xu et al. 2015).
+Ano5 (GDD1, TMEM16E), of 913 aas and 10 TMSs, is an intracellular calcium-activated chloride channel in the endoplasmic reticulum.
+It positively modulates bone homeostasis via calcium signaling in GDD (Li et al. 2022), and is associated with bone fragility, limb girdle muscular dystrophy type 2L (LGMD2L), Miyoshi myopathy type 3 (MMD3), and gnathodiaphyseal dysplasia 1 (GDD1) in humans (Jin et al. 2017), but an Ano5 knock-out mutant in mice was not reported to exhibit such symptoms (Xu et al. 2015).
 The orthologue in mice is TC# 1.A.17.1.2.
-TMEM16E may function as a phospholipid scramblase in intracellular membranes promoting sperm motility and function (Gyobu et al. 2016).
+TMEM16E may function as a phospholipid scramblase in intracellular membranes, promoting sperm motility and function (Gyobu et al. 2016).
 Dysregulated calcium homeostasis prevents plasma membrane repair in Anoctamin 5/TMEM16E-deficient patient muscle cells (Chandra et al. 2019).
 Ano5 is involved in familial florid osseous dysplasia (Lv et al. 2019).
 Pharmacological inhibition of ANO5 or lack of ANO5, prevent Ca2+ uptake into the ER following plasma membrane damage and Ca2+ overload (Chandra et al. 2021).
 Thus, Cl- uptake into the ER is required to sequester injury-promoted cytosolic Ca2+.
+Anoctamin 5 regulates the cell cycle and affects the prognosis in gastric cancer (Fukami et al. 2022).
+Thus, ANO5 may be a key mediator in tumor progression and promises to be a prognostic biomarker for gastric cancer.
+TMEM16E regulates endothelial cell procoagulant activity and thrombosis (Schmaier et al. 2023).

 Ano5 of Homo sapiens